solydhq/react-router-title/README.md

 ## Config

 This component is using the [react-router-config](https://github.com/ReactTraining/react-router/blob/master/packages/react-router-config/README.md) to generate the title.
-It combines all routes and sub-routes to one string.

 For this you have to extend the configuration with a title for each route.
 ```javascript